cidne/cidne-coin/README.md

 Exported blockchain to 'blockchain.data'...
 ```

-My hope is to turn this project into a simple somewhat secure tool for managing household projects (e.g., chores, garden sensor data, perishables, etc.  I'm really just goofing around--I'm sure there are much better projects out there if you're looking for something serious.
+My hope is to turn this project into a simple, somewhat secure tool for managing household projects (e.g., chores, garden sensor data, perishables, etc.  I'm really just goofing around--I'm sure there are much better projects out there if you're looking for something serious.

 Cidne